Christopher Newport

 Christopher Newport (1561–1617) was an English seaman and privateer.
+During the war with Spain Newport was one of the most successful 'Elizabethan Sea Dogs' to venture to the Spanish Main, making large profits.

-He is best known as the captain of the Susan Constant, the largest of three ships which carried settlers for the Virginia Company in 1607 on the way to found the settlement at Jamestown in the Virginia Colony, which became the first permanent English settlement in North America.
+Newport is best known as the captain of the Susan Constant, the largest of three ships which carried settlers for the Virginia Company in 1607 on the way to found the settlement at Jamestown in the Virginia Colony, which became the first permanent English settlement in North America.
 He was also in overall command of the other two ships on that initial voyage, in order of their size, the Godspeed and the Discovery.

 He made several voyages of supply between England and Jamestown; in 1609, he became Captain of the Virginia Company's new flagship, Sea Venture, which met a hurricane during the Third Supply mission and was shipwrecked on the archipelago of Bermuda.

 Christopher Newport University in Newport News, Virginia, was named in his honour.

 Early life

 Christopher Newport was born in Limehouse, an important trading port on the River Thames in December 1561.
 His father, also named Christopher Newport, was a shipmaster who worked in the commercial shipping trade on the east coast of England.
 The maiden name of his mother Jane is unknown.
 Newport was christened at the Anglican St. Nicholas Church in Harwich on 29 December.
 Newport went to sea in 1580, and he quickly rose to the rank of a master mariner and dealt with trade going into London.
 On 19 October 1584 he married Katherine Proctor in Harwich.